 - Alliance for Inclusion in the Arts: The Alliance for Inclusion in the Arts is for full diversity as a key to the vitality and dynamism of American theatre, film, and television. http://inclusioninthearts.org/

 - Florida Division of Cultural Affairs: The Division of Cultural Affairs works to ensure that meaningful arts experiences are available to all of its state's citizens.
 A number of resources are available to raise awareness, improve overall customer service and comply with the ADA laws. http://dos.myflorida.com/cultural/info-and-opportunities/resources-by-topic/accessibility/

-- The John F. Kennedy Center for the Performing Arts: Valuable resources about accessibility, arts and education are available for teachers, students, parents, artists and arts administrators. www.kennedy-center.org/accessibility/education/lead/resources.html
+- The John F. Kennedy Center for the Performing Arts: This is a collection of valuable resources about accessibility, arts and education available for teachers, students, parents, artists and arts administrators. www.kennedy-center.org/accessibility/education/lead/resources.html

 - The National Arts and Disability Center (NADC): NADC is a national information dissemination, technical assistance and referral center specializing in the field of arts and disability. www.semel.ucla.edu/nadc